nstecker16/active-directory-lab/README.md

 >   d.
 Removed 'Authenticated Users' and [added all created security groups](/screenshots.md#gpo-troubleshooting-d) to all GPOs
 >   e.
 Restarted server VM to see if changes worked
 >   f.
 Solved! (for now)
+>   g. edit - password policy still seems to be applied to domain controller, will research more in the future

 ## Files